jaypnagar/ABFN_Relication/README.md

 signal-to-noise ratios across patents, capturing differences related to inventor teams, foreign inventorship, science linkage, and vertical integration.

-Some raw datasets are proprietary and therefore not redistributed.
+Some raw datasets are proprietary and therefore are not redistributed.

 ---